 Your garden is an Ecosystem

-Not only is it pleasing on the eye to have birds, chameleons and all sorts of insects visit your garden; it’s important to realize the importance of wildlife when it comes to the health of our planet in whole.
+What a pleasure it is to have wildlife visit your garden?!
+And a bonus when these visitors decide to make your garden their new home!
+Not only is it pleasing on the eye to have birds, chameleons and all sorts of insects visit your garden; but it’s important to realize the importance of wildlife when it comes to the health of our planet as a whole.
+Have you noticed that there’s less wildlife to be seen in our urban areas these days?
+Sadly, habitat loss – due to human action – is the number one cause of wildlife decline in general.

 How can I help?

-We can each choose to become stewards of our own land when we choose to give a little back to wildlife – by creating welcoming habitats for wildlife in our gardens (aka Ecosystem gardening) - no matter the size of your garden!
+We can each choose to become stewards of our land when we choose to give a little back to wildlife – by creating welcoming habitats for wildlife in our gardens (aka Ecosystem gardening) - no matter the size of your garden!

 But, to do this, we need to go back to basics and fully understand the meaning of the word “ecosystem”.